herraa1/msx-joydolphin-v2/README.md

 ### Acrylic

-A simple acrylic enclosure design for the project is provided to protect the electronics components and provide strain relief for the extension cords.
+A simple acrylic enclosure design for the project is provided to protect the electronic components and provide strain relief for the extension cords.

 The enclosure uses a 3mm acrylic sheet.

-> [!NOTE]
-> Photos here display the old msx-joydolphin-v1 adapter into the acrylic enclosure.

 [<img src="images/msx-joydolphin-v2-acrylic-case-closed-0.png" width="400"/>](images/msx-joydolphin-v2-acrylic-case-closed-0.png)
 [<img src="images/msx-joydolphin-v2-acrylic-case-open-0.png" width="400"/>](images/msx-joydolphin-v2-acrylic-case-open-0.png)